+Visual storytelling plays a powerful role in our lives and history.
 Since its first dedicated sale in 2013, the Illustration Art department, led by Christine von der Linn, has celebrated the artistic achievements of illustrators from the last two centuries.
-The department handles original artworks intended for publication, specializing in studies of beloved children’s characters, finished illustrations for books and advertising, theater design, cartoons and covers for The New Yorker, The Saturday Evening Post, LIFE and Vogue.
+The department handles original works of narrative art created for books and magazines, advertisements, set and costume designs for theater, dance, and film, fashion drawings, graphic novels, and comics & cartoons.

 Department ScheduleSee Past Auctions